freqtrade/freqtrade/docs/sql_cheatsheet.md

 ## Fix trade still open after a manual sell on the exchange

 !!!
 Warning
   	Manually selling a pair on the exchange will not be detected by the bot and it will try to sell anyway.
-  	Whenever possible, /forcesell <tradeid> should be used to accomplish the same thing.
+Whenever possible, forcesell <tradeid> should be used to accomplish the same thing.
 		It is strongly advised to backup your database file before making any manual changes.

 !!!
 Note